we-commit/in-dex-explorer/README.md

 ## **Real Time Updates**

-The interface run with real time updates, so you can...
+The mempool interface run with real time updates, so you can be aware of some kind of "extendend network state"... like watching the future transactions to be included (or not) in the confirmed netwrok state.

+In terms of a DEX Swap over a token pair/pool this mean a new impact on it, changing the price (in some cases) of a token in the exosystem.

 ### For example .

-If a token its being traded like really fast (HOT), or if a token its not beign traded at all.
+Just by watching the UI u are able to realize if a token its being traded like really fast (HOT), or if a token its not beign traded at all.

-This give the user a better idea of **what its really happening in the network**.
+This give the user (a defi trader) a better idea of **what its really happening in the network, protocol, dex or token**.

-Look at the difference between the following tokens (for example) and get your own idea.
+Look at the difference between the following tokens, and get your own idea.

 - An always **HOT** token (really fast updates), all TXs involving WETH: https://app.trojan.finance/#/explorer?inputCurrency=0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2